roverwing/RoverWingLibrary/docs/imu.rst

        memory between resets.

-       This function will take about a second to execute; during this time, the robot must be completely stationary.
+       This function will take about a second to execute; during this time, the robot must be completely stationary on flat horizontal surface.

 2. If you had previously calibrated the sensor and have recorded the calibration offsets, you do not need to repeat the calibration process -